cemaydemir22/cs210/README.md

 ### Conclusion

 The outlined future work provides a roadmap for extending the current analysis.
 Building a website not only enhances the project's presentation but also contributes to skill development.
 Analyzing average video time and investigating the impact of headers adds layers of complexity to the exploration of YouTube usage patterns.
-The ongoing commitment to learning and addressing privacy considerations underscores a holistic approach to future endeavors.